Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Aug24, i write an Email to a coder, who help me to optimise a bilibili-comment-download(B站评论助手) Chrome plug-in.
+I respect every types engineer, if we know little about plug-in, ask him to build is a better choice.

 Aug23, the account setting is too complex.
 The WordPress, for instance, has over 100 choices.
 Users may